Alex Allinson

 Alexander John Allinson (born 1966) is an English-born Manx physician and politician who serves as an independent member of the House of Keys, representing Ramsey since 2016.
 Allinson serves on the Council of Ministers as the current Minister for the Treasury, having been appointed to the role in May 2022 by Alfred Cannan, the chief minister of the Isle of Man.

 Early life, education, and medical career

 Allinson was born in London in 1966.
-He attended from the Latymer Upper School, and studied medicine at King's College, Cambridge, graduating with a masters degree in 1991.
+He attended from the Latymer Upper School, and studied medicine at King's College, Cambridge, graduating with a master's degree in 1991.
 After graduating from medical school, Allinson worked at Royal Children's Hospital in Melbourne, Australia for a year before returning to England, becoming a pediatrician in Hackney.
 After qualifying as a General Practitioner he later moved back to Australia, and spent over two years in Geraldton, where he worked with the Aboriginal Medical Service.
-He returned back to England, becoming a locum tenens physician in London.
+He returned to England, becoming a locum tenens physician in London.
 In 2002, Allinson became a general practitioner in the town of Ramsey on the Isle of Man.